the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *[INT.
 CONFERENCE ROOM - DAY]*

-*Dinis presents at a tech meetup.
+*Marcus presents at a tech meetup.
 The MGraph-AI architecture is on the screen behind him.*

-**DINIS**: "...and so we process about 14,000 graph objects per second now.
+**MARCUS**: "...and so we process about 14,000 graph objects per second now.
 Sites that used to timeout?
 They load in under two seconds.
 The test suite is 22% faster."

 *[Cut to: Audience, engaged]*

-**DINIS**: "But here's the thing.
+**MARCUS**: "But here's the thing.
 The @timestamp decorators?
 They're still there.
 Still in production.
 Three microseconds of overhead when inactive.
 But when something goes wrong again—and something always goes wrong eventually—we flip a switch, and we can see everything."

 *[He pauses, looks at the audience]*

-**DINIS**: "Performance crimes hide in innocent-looking code.
+**MARCUS**: "Performance crimes hide in innocent-looking code.
 A simple loop.
 A straightforward scan.
 Readable, intuitive, and utterly deadly at scale."

 *[He taps the slide forward.
 Final message appears:]*